yomidevs/yomitan/docs/development/language-features.md

 You can check that all the tests pass by running `npm run test:unit`.

 > This command runs all Yomitan unit test files.
-To only run a single test file, you can instead opt for `npx vitest <file-name>`
+To only run a single test file, you can instead opt for `npx vitest <file-name>`.

 Now, we want to verify that `boss` really does not deinflect to `bo`.
 You can add to the `tests` array: